FINNSEEFLY/Darcula-Theme-VS/README.md

 - Visual Studio is a registered trademark of Microsoft Corporation
 - JetBrains and related logos are registered trademarks of JetBrains s.r.o.
 - This theme is a community project and is not officially affiliated with or endorsed by Microsoft or JetBrains
+- The logo associated with this theme is proprietary and may not be used by other parties to represent derivative works
 ---

 ## 💬 Feedback & Support